 People planning a freebirth tend to fall into one of two camps.
 The first camp includes those who are planning a freebirth and don’t feel like they need to do much in the way of preparation.
 They know their body will do it, and they are confident that they would know if they needed help – other than that, there isn’t anything to “know”.
 The other camp includes people that feel they need to learn everything they can about birth and birth complications, and need to, in essence, “become their own midwife”.
 One is not better than the other, they are just different.
 So this post is for those in the second group, who want to know everything they can know about birth and how to handle any issues that may come up.
 We often get asked “how do I prepare for an unassisted birth?” so here is my list of favorite resources:

 3. Watch lots of physiological, undisturbed birth videos.
-Here are a few of my favorites.
+We have MANY in our 13 Moons: Epic Education for the Birthing Year online course, many of which are from births we have actually attended.
+Here are a few other of my favorites.

 4. Don’t neglect the emotional and spiritual work in favor of the “brain” work.
 This can look a lot of different ways, but might include journaling, meeting with a pregnancy support group, doing prenatal yoga, making art, doing spiritual work or asking for spiritual support, reading books geared towards this such as Birthing From Within, or talking about your fears and excitements often with a trusted friend.

-7. Last but not least, we are working on a whole series of videos for do-it-yourself pregnancy, birth and postpartum topics.
+8. Last but not least, we have a whole series of videos for do-it-yourself pregnancy, birth and postpartum topics.
 Here are a few we have made so far.

 – Learning to Feel/Palpate Your Own Baby